Patients as Partners Program

 Be the voice for patients like you

 We look forward to working with you as a partner to improve the lives of vascular patients everywhere!
+If you would like to speak to one of our team members directly, contact Linell Catalan, RN (Director of Programs) at email@example.com.

-Read More About Our Patient Partners
+Meet Some of Our Patient Partners

 Steve is the Chief Marketing Officer for a Commercial Credit Education company.
 He is a dedicated Oregon Ducks football fan, tennis player and proud new grandfather.
 Steve is passionate about spreading the word about the importance of walking for patients with Peripheral Artery Disease (PAD).